-The school takes the following preventative measures:
+The Nursery takes the following preventative measures:

-- The school uses appropriate assemblies to explain the school policy on bullying. - The SEAL programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
-The programme is structured to enforce the message about community involvement and taking care of each other. - Lessons reinforce moral and spiritual values that show bullying to be unacceptable and by developing social skills. - British Values are referenced on all lesson plans and included as fundamental in all teaching and learning. - Children are taught that they can raise any bullying concerns that occur either inside or outside school or concerns about cyber-bullying, to any member of staff. - There is a strong team of staff who support Matron and are trained in handling any incidents as an immediate priority and are alert to possible signs of bullying. - Matron will give support and guidance to other staff on handling and reporting incidents and on the follow-up work with both victims and bullies. - Staff are always on duty at times when pupils are not in class.
-They are trained to be alert to inappropriate language or behaviour. - The school welcomes feedback from parents and guardians on the effectiveness of our preventative measures. - A copy of this policy is available on the school's website as means to communicate to parents, the school's approach to anti-bullying.
-By understanding the preventative measures employed in the school, parents are encouraged to discuss and reinforce the principles of anti-bullying with their child and what to do if the child may be a bystander to bullying activities.
+- The Nursery uses appropriate assemblies to explain the Nursery policy on bullying. - Lessons reinforce moral and spiritual values that show bullying to be unacceptable and by developing social skills. - British Values are referenced on all lesson plans and included as fundamental in all teaching and learning. - There is a strong team of staff who support Nursery Manager and are trained in handling any incidents as an immediate priority and are alert to possible signs of bullving. - Nursery Manager will give support and guidance to other staff on handling and reporting incidents and on the follow-up work with both victims and bullies. - Staff are always on duty at times when pupils are not in class.
+They are trained to be alert to inappropriate language or behaviour. - The Nursery welcomes feedback from parents and guardians on the effectiveness of our preventative measures. - A copy of this policy is available on the Nursery's website as means to communicate to parents, the Nursery's approach to anti-bullying.
+By understanding the preventative measures employed in the Nursery, parents are encouraged to discuss and reinforce the principles of anti-bullying with their child and what to do if the child may be a bystander to bullying activities.